Dylan Sacramento: Valour FC

 In December 2018, Sacramento signed with Valour FC of the Canadian Premier League.
 He made his debut against Pacific FC on May 1, 2019.
 On September 15, 2019, he scored his first professional goal in a 4–2 win over York9.
 On October 7, 2019, Sacramento was granted an early leave from the club to pursue an opportunity in New Zealand.

 Hawke's Bay United

 On October 31, 2019, Sacramento went on loan with New Zealand Football Championship side Hawke's Bay United.
 In his short stint with the club, he had four assists in eight games.

 Galway United

-Sacramento signed with Irish club Galway United on January 26, 2020.
+On January 26 2020, Sacramento signed with Irish club Galway United for the 2020 season.
 He made his debut in a 2020 League of Ireland Cup match against Athlone Town.
 He departed the club in July, just prior to the re-starting of the league following the postponement due to the COVID-19 pandemic.